 At its core, this involves outsourcing the IT asset management process to a third-party expert.

-Rather than handling IT asset management in-house, something that can be time-consuming and overwhelming, this option passes tasks off to a professional who understands the ins and outs and is equipped to adapt to the ever-changing information technology landscape.
+Rather than handling IT asset management in-house, something that can be time-consuming and overwhelming, this option passes tasks off to a professional asset manager who understands the ins and outs and is equipped to adapt to the ever-changing information technology landscape.

 And because service management can often be done globally, this is a great option for companies with a global workforce that have to deal with immense logistical challenges.